 Gender Differences

 Sexual narcissism represents a wide range of behaviors, attitudes, and preferences.
 Whereas some sexual narcissists exhibit symptoms of malignant narcissism — for example, taking pictures or videos during sex and threatening to use them as blackmail — others may be more communally narcissistic in that they try to teach their sexual partners the “right” way to perform sexually.
-Because the spectrum of sexual narcissism is so broad, it can be challenging to identify whether something is in fact a narcissistic sexual behavior.
+Because the spectrum of sexual narcissism is so broad, it can be challenging to identify whether something is a narcissistic sexual behavior.

 1. Prioritizing One’s Own Sexual Satisfaction